MasterIO02/ordr-client/README.md

 ## How to use
 1. Clone the repository
-2. Copy Danser binaries to files/danser folder (create the directory if it does not exist)
-3. Copy FFmpeg binaries to files/danser IF you do not have it installed system-wide
+2. Copy FFmpeg binaries to files/danser IF you do not have it installed system-wide (create the directory if it does not exist)
-4. Run 'npm install' at the root folder of o!rdr-client.
+3. Run 'npm install' at the root folder of o!rdr-client.
-5. Run 'node main.js' to launch o!rdr-client and follow the instructions.
+4. Run 'node main.js' to launch o!rdr-client and follow the instructions.
+Danser will be downloaded automatically.